FREQUENTLY ASKED QUESTIONS

 Are you a coach?
 If you are a Level 1 or higher coach and would like to be involved in training please let us know.
 All our coaches are remunerated.

-The weekly competition program will be published on the Balmoral Facebook page – which has public access and can be accessed whether or not you have a Facebook account.
+The weekly competition program will be emailed to families and published on the Balmoral Facebook page – which has public access and can be accessed whether or not you have a Facebook account.

 For Athletes: At the start of each comp, each age group will complete a warm-up session with the senior athletes.
 Afterwards, they’ll then move to their first allocated event.

-For Parents: While the athletes warm up, our Centre Manager provides an update to parents.
+For Parents: While the athletes warm up, our Operations Manager provides an update to parents.
+During the competition, rostered parents for that week will help with running events.

-To help each age group run smoothly through their events, parents are needed to:
+To help each age group run smoothly through their events, parents are placed on a roster to:

 Your athlete’s weekly results are loaded onto an online portal called Results HQ.